-ART 113 - Basic Painting
+ART 113 - Basic Painting In-depth exploration of th

 In-depth exploration of the formal principles of direct painting.
 Working from observation, a variety of painting approaches will be examined through practice, weekly critiques, and the study of historical and contemporary paintings.
 The creation of meaning (formal as well as narrative) through the manipulation of value, color, surface and space is emphasized.
 Required for studio majors.